As a general rule of thumb, the average tesla battery has a range of average of 262 miles on a single charge.

 Replacing your Tesla’s battery shouldn’t be a hassle, so let’s take a look at all the things to keep in mind when your Tesla’s battery can no longer keep up with you.

-Tesla claims that their car batteries last between 300, 000 to 500, 000 miles which takes the average driver around 20-35 years to drive.
+Tesla battery lifespan is between 300,000 and 500,000 miles (according to Tesla CEO Elon Musk) which takes the average driver around 20-35 years to drive.

 Again, just like with the battery life of a single charge, the life of your Tesla’s battery overall depends heavily on the way you drive and how often.